embeddedinn/embeddedinn.github.io/_posts/2017-09-10-Developing-a-MQTT-Custom-Skill-For-Alexa.md

 - Sending a MQTT message
 - Forming and sending a response

-Since the default lambda ecosystem does not include a MQTT library for use with node js, we will not be able to live with just the code written in web console.
-So we will use the below steps to create a zip file with all dependencies and upload it to the lambda.
-For this first setup the command line upload interface as below:
+Since default lambda libraries does not include a MQTT library for use with node js, we will not be able to live with just the code written in web console.
+So we will use  steps below to create a zip file with all dependencies and upload it to the lambda.
+For this first setup a command line based file upload interface to AWS as below:

 - install AWS CLI (`sudo apt-get install awscli`)
-- If you do not have the access keys created for your AWS user, do so in IAM console and make a note of the access key ID and secret
+- If you do not have access keys created for your AWS user, do so in IAM console and make a note of the access key ID and secret
-- run `aws configure` and enter the details prompted for.
+- run `aws configure` and enter details prompted for.
 (I selected region `us-east-1` and format `json`)
 - once the account is setup, you can start uploading zip files with code and dependencies using the below command

 ```